Yaroslav Dashkevych: Biography

-After being freed in 1956, Dashkevych returned to Lviv and in 1957 was hired as a bibliographer to the Lviv Institute of Social Sciences of the Academy of Sciences of the Ukrainian SSR (today, Krypiakevych Institute of Ukrainian Studies) where he worked until 1966.
-While working at the institute, he defended his candidate thesis on the subject "Armenian colonies in Ukraine in sources and literature of 15th–19th centuries" in the Yerevan Institute of History of the Academy of Sciences of the Armenian SSR.
-In 1967–72 Dashkevych worked as a senior research fellow at the Museum of ethnography and arts industries of the Academy of Sciences of the Ukrainian SSR in Lviv.
-In 1973 he was a head of department of auxiliary historical disciplines.
-In 1974–78 Dashkevych worked as a senior research fellow at the Central State Historical Archive of Ukraine in Lviv.
-From 1978 to 1990 he remained unemployed.
+After being freed in 1956, Dashkevych returned to Lviv and in 1957 was hired as a bibliographer to the Lviv Institute of Social Sciences of the Academy of Sciences of the Ukrainian SSR, where he worked until 1966.
+While working at the institute, he defended his candidate thesis on the subject "Armenian colonies in Ukraine in sources and literature of 15th – 19th centuries" in the Yerevan Institute of History of the Academy of Sciences of the Armenian SSR.
+From 1967 to 1972, Dashkevych worked as a senior research fellow at the Museum of Ethnography and Arts Industries of the Academy of Sciences of the Ukrainian SSR in Lviv.
+In 1973, he became a head of department of auxiliary historical disciplines.
+From 1974 to 1978, Dashkevych worked as a senior research fellow at the Central State Historical Archive of Ukraine in Lviv.
+He was unemployed from 1978 to 1990.

-With the crumbling down Soviet Empire (see Revolutions of 1989 and dissolution of the Soviet Union), in 1990–91 Dashkevych was a head of Lviv branch of the Archaeographic Commission of the Academy of Sciences of the Ukrainian SSR which later transformed into Hrushevsky Institute of archaeography and sources studies of the National Academy of Sciences of Ukraine.
-In 1993 he became a leading research fellow of the Krymskyi Institute of Eastern Studies of the National Academy of Sciences of Ukraine.
-Since 1990 Dashkevych was a head of the Commission of Eastern Studies of the Shevchenko Scientific Society and since 1991 – member of the Shevchenko Scientific Society presidium and a head of historical and philosophic section of the society.
-In 1991 he became a dean of the Lviv University department of Eastern Studies.
+From 1990 to 1991, Dashkevych headed the Lviv branch of the Archaeographic Commission of the Academy of Sciences of the Ukrainian SSR, which later became the Hrushevsky Institute of Archaeography and Sources Studies of the National Academy of Sciences of Ukraine.
+Dashkevych was a head of the Commission of Eastern Studies of the Shevchenko Scientific Society from 1990 onwards, and since 1991, he was member of the Shevchenko Scientific Society presidium and head of the historical and philosophic section of the society.
+In 1991, he became a dean of the Lviv University department of Eastern Studies.
+In 1993, he became a leading research fellow of the Krymskyi Institute of Eastern Studies of the National Academy of Sciences of Ukraine.
+After Ukraine became independent, Dashkevych was able to return to studies of the history of Ukraine, concentrating on military history.

+Yaroslav Dashkevych died on 25 February 2010 in Lviv and was buried with his parents at Lviv's Lychakiv Cemetery.